 In many areas, it is the norm to marry children young.
-Peer pressure can force parents into marrying their children and can place pressure on young girls to conform to marriage or else expect to be viewed as a “nasty, disrespectful girl”.
-The fear of pregnancy outside marriage is a major driver, and early marriage is seen a way to safeguard against such immoral behavior.
+Peer pressure can force parents into marrying their children and can place pressure on young girls to conform to marriage risk being viewed as a “nasty, disrespectful girl”.
+The fear of pregnancy outside marriage is also a major driver, and early marriage is seen a way to safeguard against perceived immoral behavior.

 Gaps in the law and the failure of law enforcement

 A lack of strong, effective legislation protecting girls or creating a minimum age of marriage is a key factor.
-However, even when there are laws in place, law enforcement may not reach into rural areas or may not have the training to deal with cases of forced or underage marriage.
-Many law enforcement individuals may not view it as their responsibility to interfere with family affairs, or corruption in the system allows perpetrators to pay money to delay or avoid court procedures.
+However, even when there are laws in place, law enforcement may not reach into rural areas, may not have the training to deal with cases of forced or underage marriage, or may not view it as their responsibility to interfere with family affairs.
+Corruption in the system can also allow perpetrators to pay money to delay or avoid court procedures.